wso2/docs-choreo-dev/en/developer-docs/docs/choreo-concepts/choreo-marketplace.md

 # {{ product_name }} Marketplace

 The {{ product_name }} Marketplace promotes and facilitates reusing and sharing services.
 It allows you to share all the services deployed in {{ product_name }}.
-You can easily browse and search available services within the Marketplace and refer to the service definitions, documentation, instructions on how you can use it, etc.
+You can easily browse and search available services within the Marketplace and refer to the service definitions, documentation, and usage instructions.

 ![Internal Marketplace](../assets/img/choreo-concepts/marketplace/internal-marketplace.png){.cInlineImage-full}